-December Change Resulting from Environmental Consequences Bonofita Cumanani Resource Revised MP No Action Alternative Proposed Action Benefits Summary Threatened and Endangered Species, including TXNDD species.
+December Change Resulting from Revised MP Environmental Consequences Donafita Cumanani Resource No Action Alternative Proposed Action Benefits Summary Threatened and Endangered Species, including TXNDD species.
 Minor change to recognize both federal and state-listed species.
 Fails to recognize current federal and state-listed species.
 Fully recognizes federal and state-listed species as well as SGCN listed by TPWD and Rare species listed by TPWD.
-The proposed MP sets forth the most recent listing of federal and state-listed species and addresses on-going commitments associated with USFWS Biological Opinions.
+The MP sets forth the most recent listing of federal and state-listed species and addresses on-going commitments associated with USFWS Biological Opinions.
+The reclassification of 1,069 acres as ESA and 389 acres as MRML-VM will benefit state and federally listed species that may occur in the Somerville Lake Project Area.
 Invasive Species Minor change to recognize several recent and potentially aggressive invasive species.
 Fails to recognize current invasive species and associated problems.
 Fully recognizes current species and the need to be vigilant as new species may occur.
 Specific resource objectives specify that invasive species shall be monitored and controlled as needed.
 Cultural Resources Minor change to recognize current status of cultural resources.
 Included cursory information about cultural resources that is inadequate for future management and protection.
 Recognizes the presence of cultural resources and places emphasis on protection and management.
 Reclassification of lands included 1,069 acres to ESA and specific resource objectives were included for protection of cultural resources.
 Socioeconomics and Environmental Justice No change No effect No effect No added benefit Recreation Moderate benefits to outdoor recreation programs.
 Fails to recognize current outdoor recreation trends.
 Fully recognizes current outdoor recreation trends and places special emphasis on trails.
 Specific management objectives focused on outdoor recreation opportunities and trends are included.
-Aesthetic Resources Minor benefits through land reclassification and resource objectives.
-Fails to minimize activities that disturb the scenic beauty and aesthetics of the lake.
-Promotes activities that limit disturbance to the scenic beauty and aesthetics of the lake.
-No added benefit Specific management objectives to minimize activities that disturb the scenic beauty and aesthetics of the lake.